Close

 opens in a new windowVengeful by V.E.
 Schwab

-Place holder of - 82 Magneto and Professor X. Superman and Lex Luthor.
+opens in a new windowImage Placeholder of - 35 Magneto and Professor X. Superman and Lex Luthor.
 Victor Vale and Eli Ever.
 Sydney and Serena Clarke.
 Great partnerships, now soured on the vine.

 But Marcella Riggins needs no one.
 Flush from her brush with death, she’s finally gained the control she’s always sought—and will use her new-found power to bring the city of Merit to its knees.
 She’ll do whatever it takes, collecting her own sidekicks, and leveraging the two most infamous EOs, Victor Vale and Eli Ever, against each other once more.